Questerre Energy: Background

 Questerre is involved in the oil shale operations through its equity investment in Red Leaf Resources, an owner of proprietary EcoShale In-Capsule Technology for shale oil extraction and leases in Utah and Wyoming.

 The company was co-founded in 2000 by the Norwegian businessman Peder Paus and the Canadian businessman Michael Binnion.
 The largest shareholder for many years was Peder Paus, the company's Chairman until 2015.
-Binnion has served as CEO since the company's establishment and is now its largest shareholder.
+Binnion has served as CEO since the company's establishment, becoming its largest shareholder.

 The company is included on the OBX Index since December 2017.
 It was also included on the index between June 2010 and December 2011.
 Shares closed at USD$0.0701 on May 28, 2020.

 In their January 2019 Corporate report, QES listed its Canadian assets in Western Alberta, Southeastern Saskatchewan and Southwestern Manitoba, and in Quebec's Saint Lawrence Lowlands.
 Other assets include shale oil in Utah and in the Kingdom of Jordan.
 Market capitalization as of January 11, 2019 totaled $126 million.